opsgang/docker_deploy_fastly/README.md

 that you can use to configure Fastly.

 >
-> The are directly useful if your Fastly account
+> These are directly useful if your Fastly account
 > has been permitted to upload **custom VCL**.
 >